Don’t let anything stop you enjoy being a mum!

 Are you struggling to conceive?
 You may be trying naturally or having IVF, both of which can be a long and frustrating process.
 We can help by offering you Nutritional Therapy, Acupuncture or Relaxing Swedish massage that can redeuce stress and create balance and harmony in your body to create the right environment for a successful conception.
 We can also help you find ways to overcome painful intercourse.

 Are you starting to suffer lower back pain or pelvic girdle pain?
 You’re trying to carry on and not let your bump hinder your lifestyle.
 You like to exercise and do fitness classes with your friends, but as your bump gets biggers it’s slowing you down.

 During pregnancy 1 in 3 women experience low back pain, and 1 in 5 experience pelvic girdle pain.
 The hormones that circulate during pregnancy make the spinal and pelvic ligaments lax to enable the babies head to pass through the birth canal.
 This can cause pelvic instability and pain in the sacroiliac joints, lower back and pubic symphasis (the front of the pelvis).

-At Wandsworth Physiotherapy and Osteopathy we can help you get your pelvic girdle and low back pain under control during pregnancy.
+At Wandsworth Physiotherapy and Osteopathy we can help you get your pelvic girdle, low back pain or upper back and rib pain under control during pregnancy.
 This can be achieved with spinal mobilisation, pregnancy massage, acupuncture and the safe and effective use of core stability exercises during our Pilates sessions.